sansajn/test/c++/iterator/readme.md

 Parallel `std::transform` algorithm requires at least *forward* iterator to work with, but before we can implement *forward* iterator wee need to start with *input* iterator implementation.

 I will use *The C++ Standard Library: A Tutorial and Reference* book as a reference for implementing *input* iterator.
-The book says tahat *input* iterator should support following operations
+The book says that *input* iterator should support following operations

 > TODO: improve book reference